EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 Cautious implementers may wish to layer cryptographic algorithms such that an attacker would need to break all of them in order to compromise the data being protected using either a Post-Quantum / Traditional Hybrid, Post-Quantum / Post-Quantum Hybrid, or combinations thereof.
 This document, and its companions, defines a specific instantiation of hybrid paradigm called "composite" where multiple cryptographic algorithms are combined to form a single key or signature such that they can be treated as a single atomic object at the protocol level.

-This document defines the structures CompositeSignaturePublicKey, CompositeSignaturePrivateKey and CompositeSignatureValue, which are sequences of the respective structure for each component algorithm.
+This document defines the structures CompositeSignaturePublicKey, CompositeSignaturePrivateKey, and CompositeSignatureValue, which are sequences of the respective structure for each component algorithm.
 Composite signature algorithm identifiers are specified in this document which represent the explicit combinations of the underlying component algorithms.

 Although this document focuses on the use of Composite signatures generated via Composite Keys, composite signatures can be used with non-composite keys, such as when a protocol combines multiple certificates into a single cryptographic operation.